 You will pay more for electronics than you do in the USA unless you move to one of three or four countries where that’s not true.

-You may not have the lightning fast internet service you’ve gotten used to—though some countries like Romania present a big surprise to the upside.
+You may not have the lightning-fast internet service you’ve gotten used to—though some countries like Romania present a big surprise to the upside.
+(This is getting better every year too, at least in the cities.)

 You may have to communicate in a different language to get basic things done.